Suraiya Multanikar

-Suraiya Multanikar (born 1940) is a Pakistani singer mostly known for her folk songs.
-Her repertoire includes classical, semi-classical, ghazal, folk songs and film songs.
+Suraiya Multanikar (born 1940) is a Pakistani singer mostly known for her folk songs especially kafis.
+Her repertoire includes classical, semi-classical, ghazal, folk songs, kafis and film songs.

 Early life and family

 Multanikar was born in Multan, Punjab.
 Her earliest childhood memories are of wanting to excel as a singer.
 No one in her immediate family could either teach or advise her.
 So in her childhood, she taught herself by listening to film songs and copying their tunes and lyrics.
-Later, she became a formal disciple of Ghulam Nabi Khan of the Delhi gharana of classical music who was a sarangi player.
+Later, she became a formal disciple of Ghulam Nabi Khan of the Delhi gharana of classical music who was a sarangi player and a strict disciplinarian, popularly known as Fauji Khan.

+Multanikar, at age 19, once performed at a gathering organized by former President of Pakistan Ayub Khan.

 Multanikar has 7 children (from oldest to youngest): Muhammad Ali, a UK-based orthopaedic doctor; Ruqaiya Sajjad; Ramzan Ali, Shaista, Rabia, Aalia and Rahat Bano.
 Her youngest daughter, Rahat Multanikar is also a folk singer like her mother.

 Career

 Radio Pakistan

 On the radio, at age 15, she sang compositions by veteran Pakistani composers, Niaz Hussain Shami and Abdul Haq Qureshi.
 In her career as a singer, she was inspired from the works of Roshan Ara Begum, Ustad Salamat Ali Khan of Sham Chaurasia gharana, Bade Fateh Ali Khan of Patiala gharana and Mehdi Hassan.